Chicago shooting: Woman shot to death inside moving car in Washington Park, police say

-CHICAGO (WLS) -- A woman was shot to death inside a vehicle on the city's South Side on Monday evening, officials said.
+CHICAGO (WLS) -- A woman was shot to death inside a vehicle on the city's South Side on Monday evening, police said.

 Chicago police said the shooting happened in the Washington Park neighborhood's 200-block of East 57th Street just after 5 p.m.